-- HDO updates from Districts 4 and 8. - Updates from LCADD - Review and update of Bicycle/Pedestrian Data Collection. - Review of scored CHAF projects for 2 year Highway Plan - Guest speaker to discuss traffic and signs.
+- HDO updates from Districts 4 and 8. - Updates from LCADD - Review and update of Bicycle/Pedestrian Data Collection. - Review of scored CHAF projects for 2-year Highway Plan - Guest speaker to discuss various opportunities for local officials to engage the public in their transportation efforts.

-One-on-one city/county meetings to be conducted in Spring 2024.
+One-on-one city/county meetings to be conducted in Spring 2025.